joelwmale/livewire-quill/README.md

 It instantly supports the image uploads with zero work from you.

+> v2.0 of this package only supports Livewire v3.x.
+If you're still using Livewire 2.x, please use [v1.0](https://github.com/joelwmale/livewire-quill/tree/v1.0.0) of this package.

 ## Installation

 You can install the package via composer: